gloomicious/gloomicious-photography/src/pages/index.md

     buttonLabel: Explore collections
     buttonLink: /collections
     content: >-
-      Welcome to this space of the internet which is dedicated to showcasing the earth's diversity, beauty and unique moments it creates!
       The world has so much to offer, yet many people experience so little of it by themselves.
-      Through my photos I want to show you what's out there, dive into all environments from desert to ocean, forest to cities and explore from every perspective - the ground, the air and underwater.

-      Follow me on my journey to witness the beauty of planet earth, discover and adventure - through the lens of my camera.
-Be inspired, expand your horizon and have fun exploring!
+      Photos enable us to capture the uniqueness of our surroundings, they are made to be shared.
+      Different perspectives reveal yet another, unknown view and through them we are abke to expand our horizons.
+      Join me on my journey to explore the Earth and discover its beauty along the way - from deserts to oceans, forests to cities, air to underwater.
   - type: 1-column
     size: wide
     gallery: